hardbyte/python-can/doc/interfaces.rst

    The *Interface Names* are listed in :doc:`configuration`.

-The standard available hardware interfaces of a normal python-can installation are:
+The following hardware interfaces are included in python-can:

 .. toctree::
    :maxdepth: 1